 Hexadecimal number consist of numbers and alphabets.
 It is represented with base 16.
 The numbers from 0-9 are represented in the usual form, but from 10 to 15, it is denoted as A, B, C, D, E, F. Conversion of the octal number to hexadecimal requires two steps.

 - First, convert octal number to decimal number.

 - Then, convert decimal number to hexadecimal number.

 Let us understood with the help of an example.
 We will take the same example, where we have converted octal number to decimal, such as;

 Now, convert (45)10 into a hexadecimal number by dividing 45 by 16 until you get remainder less than 16.

 Octal Multiplication Table

-Uses and Applications of Octal Number System
+Applications of Octal Number System

 The octal Number system is widely used in computer application sectors and also in the aviation sector to use the number in the form of code.